Blendify/blender-manual/trunk/blender_docs/manual/physics/cloth/collisions.rst

 both objects share layer 2.

 To view/change an object's layers,
-:kbd:`RMB` click to select the object in *Object mode* in the 3D view.
+:kbd:`RMB` click to select the object in *Object Mode* in the 3D view.
 :kbd:`M` to bring up the "Move Layers" pop-up, which shows you all the layers that the object is on.
 To put the object on a single layer, :kbd:`LMB` click the layer button.
 To put the object on multiple layers,